Standing above his body I screamed for help

 A needle was rapidly thrust in his left arm trying to draw some blood, and out it came, in the most unnatural color of India ink black.
 The EMT rapidly talked of the black blood over his radio to the Doctor.
 “You’ve got to get his heart pumping,” shouted the Doctor which played like stereo coming from four different receivers carried by each individual on the medical response team.
 We’re in trouble, I thought.

 I am crying while typing this narrative because I would do anything to save my best friend.
 I would give my life for him and he knew it.
-A shot of adrenalin was administered and Lonn’s heart responded by beating.
+A shot of adrenaline was administered and Lonn’s heart responded by beating.
 I could see it both in his chest and also in the mobile heart monitor that had been set up.

 In an instant, Lonn’s body was carried out on a plastic stretcher connected with endless wires and tubes destined for the next place –the hospital.
 It’s ironic that the community hospital was less than a half-mile away with several large barriers preventing direct access; two wire fences, a wall of oleanders and several sets of railroad tracks.
 I seriously thought of carrying Lonn, on my back, across all these obstacles instead of waiting for the paramedics to arrive.
 I still wonder if this alternative would have saved precious time.